operator-framework/olm-docs/content/en/docs/Tasks/creating-a-catalog.md

 Success!
 There were no errors and we got a `0` error code.

 #### Summary
-In the general case, adding a bundle involves three discreet steps:
+In the general case, adding a bundle involves three discrete steps:
 - Render the bundle into the catalog using `opm render <bundleImage>`.
 - Add the bundle into desired channels and update the channels' upgrade edges to stitch the bundle into the correct place.